 While this method provides reasonable results, it won’t handle complex elements, such as more complicated tables with cell spacing.
 Besides that, it’s not possible to extract data in bulk as you have to open every PDF file one by one.

-If you have to extract data from PDF files to Excel more often, a PDF converter is a good option.
-PDF Converters can transform PDF files into Excel files in just a matter of seconds.
+If you have to extract data from PDF files to Excel more often, PDF scraping is a good option.
+This method helps transform PDF files into Excel files in just a matter of seconds.

 The process is quite simple: select the PDF file that you wish to convert, upload the file to the PDF converter, and click the convert button.
 Your file can be converted into an Excel file or other desired formats.

-With some PDF converters, you can even directly edit text and images in a PDF file and then export them to an Excel sheet.
+With some PDF scrapers, you can even directly edit text and images in a PDF file and then export them to an Excel sheet.

 There are many PDF converters available, but here is a list of some of the best PDF converters on the market: